HSR Author Instructions: Aims and Scope

 While HSR welcomes manuscripts from authors outside the US, our interest in international articles is limited to those that either include US findings (often in comparison with other countries) or that have findings relevant to the US health care context.
 For example, chronic disease management for aging populations is a theme of research across all developed countries, and would generally be relevant to the US.
 In contrast, studies of health services in countries other than the US without direct, analytic comparison to US practices are less likely to be relevant.
 The cover letter and Discussion section for any submission from outside the US should explain why the article is pertinent or salient to US health care.

-HSR publishes in print six regular issues and two special or theme issues annually.
-All papers published in print are also published electronically.
-Electronic versions may include color figures and are accompanied by electronic-only supporting information that does not appear in print (e.g., appendices).
-HSR now publishes papers online within about one week of acceptance via Accepted Articles and within about one month of acceptance via the Wiley Early View service.
+HSR publishes six regular issues and two special or theme issues annually.
+HSR posts papers, with any online-only supporting information within about one month of acceptance via the Wiley Early View service.
 These publications are fully citable and accessible through bibliographic search tools.
-Articles subsequently appear in a printed issue.
+Articles subsequently appear in an online issue.

 At least twice a year, HSR publishes special issues supported by outside sponsorship.
 Papers in special issues are subject to the same external peer review process as other papers submitted to the journal.
 Proposals for special issues require editorial approval.
 Potential sponsors for a special issue should contact the editors via firstname.lastname@example.org.
 (See recent special issues and information on the process.)